 Day 3 | Lucmabamba

-If you booked at the Salkantay Hostel, the man who runs the place can pre book you a stay at Lia & Freddie’s Avocado, Banana and Coffee Plantation.
+Lia & Freddie’s Avocado, Banana and Coffee Plantation is a dream.
 This place was so wonderful.
 The property is big and beautiful and Freddie and Lia are the sweetest people.

 For 15 Soles you can even take a tour of the plantation, roast your own beans and get to drink it.
 They had plenty of space so I’m sure walking up and asking for a room here would work out too.
 I’ll link their place on google maps here.